-As a business administration major, you will be provided with a broad range of experience-based academic opportunities designed to create a foundation for a successful career.
-Within the major, you can further specialize or prepare generally for business, governmental activity, pre-law or graduate studies.
+In our business administration program, students are provided with a broad range of experience-based academic opportunities designed to create a foundation for a successful career.
+They can further prepare generally for business, governmental activity, pre-law and graduate studies.

 Learn about the School of Business Administration.